godot-rust/gdext/assets/asset-licenses.md

 # Asset licenses

-The godot-rust logos for both GDNative and GDExtension are derived from the following work, with changes applied from members of the godot-rust community.
+The godot-rust logos for both _gdnative_ and _gdext_ are derived from the following work, with changes applied from members of the godot-rust community.

 | Asset             | Website                | Author             | License           |